Have your say on planning applications

 Is there anything that you may not comment upon?

 It is important to note that the planning system does not exist to protect the private interests of one person against the activities of another.
 Reduced property value, for example, would not be a 'material consideration'.
 However, the protection of individuals is an important aspect of the public interest as a whole.
-The basic question is not whether individuals would suffer loss from a development, but whether it would unacceptably affect amenities which ought to be protected in the public interest.
+The question is not whether individuals would suffer loss from a development, but whether it would unacceptably affect amenities which ought to be protected in the public interest.
 Good neighbourliness and fairness are among the measures against which proposals can be considered.

 In the UK, the planning and pollution control systems are separate but complementary.
 The Environment Agency controls pollution and the planning system should not duplicate its duties.
 Therefore, if you have concerns about detailed pollution matters, please contact the Environment Agency directly (general enquiries number: 03708 506 506).